robbiew/goldmine/index.md

 gOLD mINE runs on Synchronet (Linux 64) on port ``513`` at ``165.232.153.209``.

 It is not a BBS, despite using BBS software.
-There are no message baords or file areas, and you can't "login" to it.
-It does one thing, and one thing only: launch games for users from other BBSs.
+There are no message boards or file download areas, and you can't "login" to it like a traditional BBS.
+It does one thing, and one thing only: launch games remotely for users from other BBSs.

 ## WHAT'S A 'DOOR SERVER'?